CourseScheduler/scheduler-legacy/src/main/resources/Readme.txt

 ChangeLog
 4.12.6
+	-Fixed issue #14, UI bug where conflict would occupy inaccurate portion of the day -Replaced console logging statements with SLF4J logging to the console

 4.12.5
 	-Improved reliability and readability of the analytics code.
 	-Added analytic attributes and improved data type storage for attributes